Student Health Services

 - Meningococcal vaccine (for all full-time students, residential and commuter, 21 years of age or younger)

 - Tdap vaccination.
 All international students need to have Tdap immunization within 12 weeks of arrival in the U.S.

-- Covid-19 vaccination – initial vaccine series (two doses of Pfizer, Moderna, or Novavax, or one dose of Janssen & Janssen) AND booster dose when eligible
+- Covid-19 vaccination – initial vaccine series (two doses of Pfizer, Moderna, or Novavax, or one dose of Janssen & Janssen)

 Annual flu vaccination is also strongly recommended.